kedro-org/kedro/docs/source/integrations/mlflow.md

 ```

 Notice that these "parameters" do not include the Kedro parameters as defined in `parameters*.yml`.
-To log the actual Kedro parameters, you can continue writing a custom hook
+To log the actual Kedro parameters, you can continue writing a custom Hook
 or use the `kedro-mlflow` plugin instead, as described in the following section.

 ### Complete tracking of Kedro runs in MLflow using `kedro-mlflow`

-You could make the code snippet above more complex.
-However, at some point you might want to leverage all the work that the `kedro-mlflow` plugin
-can already do for you.
+You could make the code snippet above more complex, but you are likely to reach a point where it is easier to take advantage of the work that the `kedro-mlflow` plugin can do for you.

 To start using `kedro-mlflow`, the only required step is to install it: